Conservatives Lose Key Councils In UK Vote, Historic N.Ireland Result Predicted - UrduPoint

 But his position has been put in jeopardy because of anger at lockdown-breaking parties at his Downing Street office and the steeply rising cost of living.

-- 'Sea change' - The contest for Northern Ireland's power-sharing assembly is set to capture attention, after numerous polls put Sinn Fein ahead.
+- Sinn Fein rise - The contest for the 90 seats in Northern Ireland's power-sharing assembly is set to capture attention, after numerous polls put Sinn Fein ahead.

-A University of Liverpool poll reported Tuesday it remained on target to win comfortably with over a quarter of the vote.

 The pro-UK Democratic Unionist Party (DUP) and cross-community Alliance Party were tied for second.

-Deirdre Heenan, professor of social policy at Ulster University, said there was a feeling the election "really is momentous".

-"It will be a sea change if a nationalist becomes first minister," she told AFP.
+First results are expected on Friday but counting is set to continue into Saturday.
+Early indications were that turnout was about 54 percent -- down from nearly 65 percent in 2017.

-Sinn Fein -- the IRA's former political wing -- has dialled down its calls for Irish unity during campaigning, saying it is "not fixated" on a date for a sovereignty poll, instead focusing on the rising cost of living and other local issues.
+Sinn Fein has dialled down its calls for Irish unity during campaigning, saying it is "not fixated" on a date for a sovereignty poll, instead focusing on the rising cost of living and other local issues.

 Party vice president Michelle O'Neill has insisted voters are "looking towards the future" with pragmatism rather than the dogmatism that has long been the hallmark of Northern Irish politics.